Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: Hypercommutative algebra structures on complex manifolds

+Define $\delb$ on $\Aa$ by $\delb b=-ia\ov a$ and extending multiplicatively and let $\del$ be defined by complex conjugation.
 There is an inclusion of $\Aa$ into the complex de Rham algebra of $\mathrm{KT}$ which preserves the bidegrees and induces an isomorphism in Dolbeault cohomology (see Example 4.3 of \cite{CiSo} for details).
 We obtain:

 Since $\mathrm{KT}$ is a compact complex surface, its Frölicher spectral sequence degenerates at the first page, and so the above gives the complex de Rham cohomology of $\mathrm{KT}$.
-Considering the standard hermitian metric on $\Aa$ the homotopy transfer diagram $(\iota,\rho,h)$ of Lemma \ref{httDol} gives
+Considering the standard hermitian metric on $\Aa$ the deformation retract $(\iota,\rho,h)$ of Lemma \ref{httDol} gives